shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Advanced Improvement

 At the 11th level, your skills for improving equipment have grown profoundly.
-When you own any weapon, armour, or piece of ammunition, you can increase the weapon's attack bonus by +1, or the armour's AC by +1.
+When you own any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +1, or the armor’s AC by +1.
 The effects of this feature do not stack.

 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

 At the 13th level, your skills for improving equipment have grown even more profound.
-When you own any weapon, any armour, or any piece of ammunition, you can increase the weapon's attack bonus by +2, or the armour's AC by +2.
+When you own any weapon, any armor, or any piece of ammunition, you can increase the weapon's attack bonus by +2, or the armor’s AC by +2.
 The effects of this feature do not stack.

 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

 At the 17th level, your skills for improving equipment have grown even more.
-When you have any weapon, any armour, or any piece of ammunition, you can increase the weapon's attack bonus by +3, or the armour's AC by +3.
+When you have any weapon, any armor, or any piece of ammunition, you can increase the weapon's attack bonus by +3, or the armor’s AC by +3.
 The effects of this feature do not stack.

 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

 At the 20th level, your skills for improving equipment have grown even more.
-When you own any weapon, any armour, or any piece of ammunition, you can increase the weapon's attack bonus by +4, or the armour's AC by +4.
+When you own any weapon, any armor, or any piece of ammunition, you can increase the weapon's attack bonus by +4, or the armor’s AC by +4.
 The effects of this feature now last for two days.
 The effects of this feature do not stack when used on the same equipment twice.

 You must be at a blacksmith's forge to make use of this feature.
 The time for improving equipment is 15 minutes.